Estonia Food Guide

 Nuts

-LOW PREVALENCENuts are not as prevalent in traditional Estonian cuisine as in some other cuisines, but they can be found in desserts and some main courses.
-Always check ingredients lists if you have a nut allergy.
+LOW PREVALENCENuts show up less in Estonian cooking than in many other cuisines, but you'll still find them in desserts and the odd main course.
+Check ingredient lists if you have a nut allergy.

 COMMONLY FOUND IN: